Biomass: Wood Pellet Boiler Pros and Cons

 Until recently, pellet boilers have been virtually non-existent in the US.
 European countries without fossil fuel resources of their own have been leaders in the push toward renewable energy.
 Companies in Europe developed products that could advance the comfort and convenience of wood pellets beyond what is possible with stoves.
 Pellet boilers are suitable for people who are interested in saving money, lessening their environmental impact, and keeping their heating dollars close to home.

-- Wood pellet boilers can save many homeowners and businesses 40-60% on their heating costs.
+- Wood pellet boilers can help most homeowners and businesses lower their heating costs.

 - Families enjoy the same (or better*) level of comfort from a retrofitted pellet central heating system as they do from their traditional fossil-fueled heat source.